 With the spooky, pumpkin-themed holiday just around the corner, many pet parents might be planning to bring their dog trick-or-treating for some Halloween fun.
 Whether you’re taking your canine house-to-house to gather treats with the kids or going solo in the neighborhood with your pooch, gearing up with the right dog supplies is smart.

 Glow-in-the-dark dog collars and other luminous accessories make Halloween safe and fun for your canine trick-or-treater.
-Add those to a dog Halloween costume, grand some delicious dog treats, and all you’ll have to worry about are the ghost and goblins that may come your way!
+Add those to a dog Halloween costume, add some delicious dog treats, and all you’ll have to worry about are the ghosts and goblins that may come your way!

 Keep Your Pup Visible

 It’s simple: Visibility is critical when walking your dog after dusk or early in the morning.
 This need is heightened when adding distracting Halloween decorations and excited costumed children.